cloin/elastic-eda-demo/learn.md

 # Rough self-training plan for ELK

+I chose these blogs and videos based on several factors to provide a comprehensive learning experience:
+- Relevance: The selected resources directly address the topics and components of the ELK Stack, ensuring you get the most relevant and accurate information.
+- Authoritativeness: The blogs and videos have been created by reputable sources and experts in the field.
+For instance, many blogs are from Elastic's official website (elastic.co), ensuring that the information is accurate and up-to-date.
+The video creators, such as TechWorld with Nana and Amigoscode, are also well-regarded for their technical content and instructional expertise.
+- Quality of explanations: The chosen blogs and videos provide clear and concise explanations, making it easier for you to understand the concepts and follow along with the instructions.
+- Depth and breadth of coverage: The resources cover a range of topics, from introductory material to more advanced use cases, ensuring a well-rounded understanding of the ELK Stack.
+This includes both theoretical concepts and practical applications, so you can gain a solid foundation and apply your knowledge effectively.
+- Accessibility: I aimed to choose resources that cater to different learning preferences, so you can find the format that works best for you.
+This includes a mix of blogs for reading and videos for visual and auditory learners.
+- Engagement and pacing: The videos chosen have engaging presenters who explain the concepts at a reasonable pace, making it easier for you to follow along and absorb the material.

 ## Week 1: Introduction to ELK Stack

 ### 1.1.
 Overview of the ELK Stack: